 - Injunctions to restrain advertisement of winding up petitions;

-- Extension of administrations;
+- Extensions of company administrations;

 - Setting aside a sham trust within bankruptcy proceedings;

-- Validation orders for payments made/to be made following presentation of a Petition;
+- Validation orders for payments made/to be made following presentation of a petition;

 - Restoration of companies to the Register;